-Pumpkin season is among us and I am here for it.
-These pumpkin bars have a touch of zucchini, chocolate chips and walnuts in them giving them the ultimate texture and flavor.
+This pumpkin zucchini bread has a touch of zucchini, chocolate chips and walnuts giving it the ultimate texture and flavor.
+The added veggies offer nutrients and fiber yet it tastes like a guilty pleasure.
 You will want this bread with your morning coffee, as a snack or dessert on those cooler fall evenings.
+Enjoy!

 - ground clove